Wannabook/wannabook-frontend/README.md

 `.env` files are in the root directory of the project.
 There are three of them: for development, staging and production.

 Any values you put there will be available in the source code via `process.env.SOMETHING`, where `SOMETHING` is the key in the respective `.env` file.

-The `scripts` section in `package.json` contains commands where we specify which environment we want to run in.

 ## ESLint setup
 We support our custom shareable eslint config called `Wannabook`.